What Is Your Safer Sex Strategy?

 Sex can be more enjoyable and stress-free when you’ve thought about your own safer sex strategy in advance.
 This means considering your choices and habits related to sex before you’re in the moment.
 Below are three examples of different safer sex strategies.

-Example 1: Condoms offer strong protection against HIV and other STIs!
+Example 1: Condoms offer strong protecting against HIV and other STIs!

 – If I don’t use a condom or if it breaks, I get tested for HIV and other STIs.